benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

   + *If* there's a `Kitten`: **Post** an update
   + *Else*: **Post** a new post

-There's a pretty hard mental stop between queries and independent functional processing.
+There's a pretty hard mental stop between database queries and local processing.
 I can't gain any meaningful ground by trying to combine the `foreach` into a query, or even combining my `Cats` query with my `Kittens` query.
 They feel separate because they are!

 But that last bit about posting changes felt pretty long.
 Even when I wrote the bullets I felt like it should be shorter. **If** conditions are notorious for making big, unnecessary code.